SUPER REVIEW WORLD

 I’ll admit it, the scrutiny in this situation was more than I could bear, their attention feeling like a military grade laser boring into my brain, and at that moment I bolted like a bat out of hell.

 I mean, I was fucking GONE.
-Even back then, my baseline anxiety levels ran high, and having snuck out after curfew meant that I was already near-panicked, but maintaining enough that the other guys didn’t notice.
+Even back then, my baseline anxiety levels ran high, and having snuck out after curfew meant that I was already riding a jagged spike on the Panic Graph, but still maintaining enough that the other guys didn’t notice.

 That was all that ever really mattered.
 Not what was causing the anxiety, not techniques on reducing it, not figuring out why you were like this.
 Only making sure no one ever noticed.
 People noticing you weren't like them made you an Other.
 And that was the worst thing you could ever be.

 So when Eric shrieked “HEY THAT GUY IS JACKING OFF AT YOU” to the couple, it was Too Much.
-Panic crashed over me like a cold, black wave.
+Panic shot through me like a cold, black lightning bolt.
 Focused only on escape, I forgot about the low-hanging PARK CLOSED sign we'd stepped over on the way in.
 I ran straight into its chain, tripping and sending myself sailing face-first into the gravel on the other side.

-Certain The Masturbator was right behind me, I scrabbled back to my feet.
+Certain The Masturbator was right behind me, I all but Scrooge-pogoed back to my feet.
 I didn’t dare look back as I regained my balance and spat the gravel out of my mouth.
 Without even checking myself for injuries, my flight resumed.
 My friends’ uncontrolled laughter echoed behind me as I disappeared into the night.

 The good news of this review is when they got home, they told me the couple explained to them that the guy wasn’t actually cranking it, he just had nerve damage or something, and it was normal for him to take walks in the park at night.

-By the time the guys made it back home and explained all this to me, I was already Transylvania-deep into DuckTales, about to fight the sultry Magica De Spell, a villain who turned into a flying bird for you to fight.
+By the time the guys made it back home and explained all this to me, I was already Transylvania-deep into DuckTales, about to fight the sultry Magica De Spell, a witch who turned into a flying bird for you to fight.
 Which seemed odd, ducks are already birds.
 Maybe ducks can’t fly.
-So she turned into a crow or some other evil bird who could fly around to fight you.
-What do I know about birds?
-I just nodded at this new information and kept playing.
+Who can say.

 Now in the interest of full disclosure, I feel I have the responsibility to tell you that I did develop a bit of a crush on Magica De Spell at the time.